Councils unsure where to start on climate threat - scientist

 Elsewhere, there was a need for more investment in science and research, a new "centralised service" to give expert advice, more climate-focused capability across public and private sectors, and funding structures that would hold up over the long term.

-In the shorter term, the group said, the Government should make adaptation a priority - for itself, councils and the public - and build in some of the bigger "foundational" recommendations into its proposed Zero Carbon Act, which people have until 5pm to Thursday to make submissions on.
+In the shorter term, the group said, the Government should make adaptation a priority - for itself, councils and the public - and build in some of the bigger "foundational" recommendations into its proposed Zero Carbon Act.

+Climate Change Minister James Shaw said public consultation on the act, which closes on Thursday evening, included those central proposals - namely requiring a national climate change risk assessment to be regularly undertaken.

+"While final policy decisions are yet to be made, I intend to seek Cabinet's approval in the coming months to undertake a risk assessment," Shaw said.